Saturday June 11, 2022 10am–4pm (Rain date is June 12, 2022)

 About 20% of our booths are sponsored by non-profit organizations willing to share their information and services with you.
 It’s a great way to learn more about Wakefield’s vibrant groups.

 Regular participants include Friends of Beebe Library, who offer a very popular book “sale”, accepting donations for great books.
 (Get there early!)
 There are also fun and informative displays by environmental groups, health organizations, and other local civic groups.

-While it is a treat just being in the beautiful park right next to the super play-ground (another WCNA project), children will also enjoy the special activities at the Festival: face-painting, games, and rides.
+While it is a treat just being in the beautiful park right next to the super play-ground (another WCNA project), children will also enjoy the special activities at the Festival: facing painting, games, and childrens train ride.

 Our own members happily take orders at the main food tent.
-We offer a satisfying fare, including burgers, healthy wraps, salads, watermelon, and dessert.
-Pricing is friendly too – a full meal is less than $5.
+We offer satisfying fare, including burgers, healthy wraps, salads, watermelon, and dessert.
+Pricing is friendly too.

-In addition, we also add select food vendors to round out your choices, including “the sausage guy”, a lemonade stand, fried dough, etc.
+In addition, we also add select food vendors to round out your choices, including sausages, lemonade, fried dough, ice cream and kettle corn.

 Portable restrooms (handicapped and standard) are on site.